Management strategies for hydropower plants a simple dynamic programming approach: Results

 \subsection{Dam size}

 The presence of a dam significantly increases the management options and therefore also the payoff of the power plant.
-Another benefit of a dam is that it reduces the importance of accurate forecasts, as can be seen from Figure \ref{fig:forecastdamsize}.
+Another benefit of a dam is that it reduces the importance of accurate short-term forecasts, as can be seen from Figure \ref{fig:forecastdamsize}.
 This is in line with what should be expected as the storage of water can be used to manually counteract sudden changes in the river flow to keep production efficient.
 Our strategy has no difficulties finding these adjustments.
-The need of a forecast vanishes as the dam grows as the momentary flow then becomes insignificant in comparison with the long term average.
-With a small dam one must use a wider range of the operating modes and turn the plant on/off more often whereas with a large dam, a fairly decent result can be achieved using a single mode of operation, see Figure \ref{fig:optstratvaryingdam2022}.
+The need for a short-term forecast vanishes as the dam grows as the current inflow then becomes insignificant in comparison with the long-term average.
+With a small dam one must use a wider range of operating modes and turn the plant on/off more often whereas with a large dam, a fairly decent result can be achieved using a single mode of operation, see Figure~\ref{fig:optstratvaryingdam2022}.
 Our method performs well in both cases.